-The resources beyond the \$15.4M listed in the SY 2020-2021 KETS Operational Plan are not part of the KETS Trust Fund; therefore, they do not require the board's approval.
-The resources are only listed for the board's informational purposes so the board is aware of all of the possible funding resources beyond the KETS resources that can go toward addressing the SY 2020-2021 education technology needs.
+The resources beyond the \$15.4M listed in the SY 2021-2022 KETS Operational Plan are not part of the KETS Trust Fund and, therefore, do not require the board's approval; they are only listed for the board's informational purposes so the board is aware of all of the possible funding resources beyond the KETS resources that can go toward addressing the SY 2021-2022 education technology needs.
+While there has been a large influx of recent federal funds that will go towards education technology needs in the K-12 environment, these are temporary and planning should include how to maintain and sustain these investments after federal funding has been expended and/or expires.